top of page

 Our History

-Elie W. Labombarde recognised that the painstakingly slow process of hand-folding and gluing paper boxes could be automated.
-This realisation lead him to concieve of and build the first automatic box folding machine.
-His invention was met with much interest owing to it's potential.
-This prompted him to commercially manifacture and sell the machine under the company that would become IPBM.
+Elie W. Labombarde, a French-Canadian engineer, recognized that the painstakingly slow process of hand-folding and gluing paper boxes could be automated.
+This realization lead him to conceive of and build the first automatic box folding machine.
+His invention was met with much interest owing to its potential.
+This prompted him to commercially manufacture and sell the machine under the company that would become IPBM.

 1903: A small revolution

 In 1903, Ellie W. Labombarde founded The International Paper Box Machine Company.
-Our fist machine was sold to the E.B.
-Murson Company of New Haven, Conneticut, USA. this machine could process as many Smith Bros cough drop boxes in an houras an entire crew could hand-fold in a ten hour shift at a lower cost, a revolution at it's time. it fostered a new industry segment from which many products would eventually come to benefit from the increased speed and efficiency gained from it's existence.
+Our first machine, a folder-gluer, was sold to the E.B.
+Munson Company of New Haven, Connecticut, USA.
+This machine could process as many Smith Bros cough drop boxes in an hour an entire crew could hand-fold in a ten hour shift at a lower cost, a revolution at its time. it fostered a new industry segment from which many products would eventually come to benefit from the increased speed and efficiency gained from its existence.

 1974: Multifold International acquisition